Group Prenatal Course

 Modern approach

 We believe it is super important to consider all the ways you might want to give birth and look after your baby, and teach it in a practical and non-judgemental way, so you leave feeling confident and calm about your choices.
+We are also inclusive of alternate family dynamics (same-sex couples and single mums) and very ready to welcome families of all types onto our course!

 In-Person (Central Madrid) or Online